Estimated reading time: 4 minutes

 Subdivision 2.
 Careless driving.
 Any person who operates or halts any vehicle upon any street or highway carelessly or heedlessly in disregard of the rights of others, or in a manner that endangers or is likely to endanger any property or any person … is guilty of a misdemeanor.”

-Reckless Driving Attorney Thomas Gallagher explains the differences: So, which is worse?
+Reckless Driving Attorney Thomas Gallagher explains

+So, which is worse?
 They are similar in many ways.
 But prosecutors typically charge both as misdemeanors.
+And though rare, prosecutors can charge Reckless Driving as a gross misdemeanor.

 And that, along with the intent language, makes Reckless Driving worse.
 So, even when both are misdemeanors, Reckless Driving seems a bit worse.
+But a good Reckless Driving Attorney can help you avoid conviction on either charge.

-Speed racing: keep it on the race track
+Speed racing: on the track

+Subdivision 3 of the Statute contains exceptions, including “any raceway, racing facility, or other public event sanctioned.”
 And the statute specifically defines street racing as reckless driving.
 But it specifically sanctions track racing as not a crime.

 Emergency defense

+Another exception in Minnesota Statutes § 169.13, Subdivision 3 covers emergency vehicles; and emergencies in any vehicle “when avoiding imminent danger.”
+(And this is a specific application of the general, necessity defense.)
 So, “emergency operation of any vehicle when avoiding imminent danger” is a defense to both reckless and careless driving.
 But you’ll need a Reckless Driving Attorney to effectively make that defense.

 Other defenses